 I like biking, and I often take to the roads to commute or to train for one event or another.
-When I lived in Texas, that made me part of a very, very small minority.
-It also puts me at risk.
-Close calls with car drivers are frequent (although mine are not as bad as some), and they invariably trigger a spike in my heart rate.
-I wish I was as controlled as others, but the reality is that these close encounters frequently generate a compelling need to swear.
-Which I mostly do in French, for added exoticism.
+When I lived in Texas, that made me part of a very small minority.
+It also put me at risk.
+Close calls with drivers were frequent (although mine weren't as bad as some), and they invariably triggered a spike in my heart rate.
+I wish I managed to be as controlled as others, but the reality was that these close encounters frequently generated a compelling need to swear.
+Which I mostly did in French, for added exoticism.

-Some of these encounters seem intentional—with the driver making a point that, in their view, a bicycle doesn’t belong to the road and expressing this with tailgating me, passing too closely, or shouting.
-Luckily, I haven’t yet been the recipient of a brake check.
+Some of these encounters seemed intentional—with the driver making a point that, in their view, a bicycle didn't belong to the road and expressing this with tailgating me, passing too closely, or shouting.
+Luckily, I never became the recipient of a brake check.

-But, for the most part, these close calls appear to be unintentional: after a close call, as we hook up at the next light, most drivers will confess that they didn’t see me.
-Some will quickly take the blame and apologize.
-Others, however, will tell me it’s my fault: even in broad daylight, somehow, I get to hear how my jacket or helmet are too dark or how my lights are not bright enough.
+But, for the most part, these close calls appeared to be unintentional: After a close call, as we hooked up at the next light, most drivers would confess that they hadn't seen me.
+Some quickly took the blame and apologized.
+Others, however, would tell me it was my fault: Even in broad daylight, somehow, I got to hear how my jacket or helmet were too dark or how my lights weren't bright enough.

-If only I looked and behaved like a car, their thinking seems to go, we could have avoided this.
-Mine is different: get off the phone and pay attention.
+If only I looked and behaved like a car, their thinking seemed to go, we could have avoided this.
+Mine was different: Get off the phone and pay attention.
 As it happens, there’s an element of truth in both these positions, and what we learn on the road might help us be better strategic thinkers.

 Christopher Chabris and Daniel Simons designed a psychology experiment that has become highly popular.
 They made a short film of two teams passing around basketballs while the players move around.
 One team wears black shirts, the other white.
-The researchers then show the film to students, asking them to count the number of passes by the white team, ignoring those by the black team.
-If you haven’t seen the video, check it out and count both the aerial and the bounce ones.
+The researchers show the film to students, asking them to count the number of passes by the white team, ignoring those by the black team.
+If you haven’t seen the video, check it out and count passes, both the aerial and the bounce ones.
 Watch out, it's challenging, so pay attention!

 Keep an open mind.
-Cabris and Simons’ book uses a number of examples—including that of highly trained pilots in simulators missing an obvious danger—to illustrate how seeing requires looking, but looking isn’t sufficient [p.
-13].
-In that sense, appropriate detection shares similarities with serendipity (the appreciation of the chance encounter of something valuable while looking for something else see Strategic Thinking in Complex Problem Solving [pp. 102–103]), which requires not just stumbling upon an unexpected result but also recognizing its value.
+Cabris and Simons’ book uses a number of examples—including that of highly trained pilots in simulators missing an obvious danger—to illustrate how seeing requires looking, but looking isn’t sufficient (p.
+13).
+In that sense, appropriate detection shares similarities with serendipity (the appreciation of the chance encounter of something valuable while looking for something else see Strategic Thinking in Complex Problem Solving (pp. 102–103), which requires not just stumbling upon an unexpected result but also recognizing its value.
 Both depend on meeting a set (not just one) necessary and sufficient conditions.
-So, while you are focusing on a specific part of your task or problem, you should consider keeping some bandwidth to notice other elements that may pop up.
+So, while you are focusing on a specific part of your task or problem, you should also consider keeping some bandwidth to notice other elements that may pop up.

 Increase the signal-to-noise ratio.
 “A motorist is less likely to collide with a person walking and bicycling if more people walk or bicycle” (source).
 That is, as the unexpected becomes more expected, it becomes more recognizable.
 So, on the road, you may want to get your friends to ride their bikes more.